kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

    Same as with component jobs, mark the component test as optional at this stage by adding the `jobsuite.Optional()` entry.

    If you have access to a Prow cluster, you can test a Prow job on it.
-For details, see the [official documentation](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).
+For details, see [Kubernetes: How to test a ProwJob](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).

    When writing tests for a new component, use the `tester.GetKymaReleasesSince({next release})` function to create tests for release jobs.